vsariola/sointu/README.md

 Use a newer nightly build of yasm that includes the fix.
 The linker had placed our synth object overlapping with DLL call addresses; very funny stuff to debug.

+> :warning: The sointu-nativetrack cannot be used with the syncs at the moment.
+> For syncs, use the Go VM (sointu-track).

 ### Building and running the WebAssembly tests

 These are automatically invoked by CTest if [node](https://nodejs.org) and